sylk80/minesweep/notes.md

 :heavy_plus_sign: A start message has to be added :x: :heavy_check_mark:

+---

+### User Scenario 2

+:radio_button: As a game user(bot)

+:arrow_right: I want the bomb, and a message shown when I step directly on the bomb as first step

+:arrow_left: So that the game can end with my defeat

+### User acceptance test 2

+:heavy_plus_sign: Given a bomb hidden in the middle field

+:construction: When the user clicks on the particular field

+:heavy_exclamation_mark: Then a bomb, and the game over message is shown

+### Unit tests 2

+:heavy_plus_sign: Steps should be available

+:heavy_plus_sign: Bomb setting should be available

+:heavy_plus_sign: Changes caused by step should work

+:heavy_plus_sign: Bomb should be displayed

+:heavy_plus_sign: A game over message has to be added

 ### Technical Debts

 :warning: We are working with 3x3 table, table size should be an input